kamilsft/D2/README.md

 - In SQLite Studio, right-click on the `parkingsystem.db` database in the left panel and select **Tools > Open SQL Editor**.
 - In the SQL editor, click on the **File** menu and select **Open**.
 - Navigate to the `resources` folder and open `schema.sql`.
 - Once the schema is loaded in the SQL editor, click the **Execute All** button (blue play icon) to create the tables and structure defined in `schema.sql`.
+If the blue play button doesn't execute all queries in the sql file, try SHIFT+F9 on Windows.

 ### 4. Verify the Database
 - Right-click on `parkingsystem.db` in the left panel and select **Refresh** if you don't already see the tables.